George Adamski: Hamburger Man, Intergalactic Diplomat

-Orthon's ship hovered in mid air, and a porthole in the ship opened up.
-Someone inside the ship tossed the negatives out of of the hole.
+Orthon's ship hovered in mid-air, and a porthole in the ship opened up.
+Someone inside the ship tossed the negatives out of the hole.
 The hand that deposited the negatives then waved to Adamski, and the ship vanished.

 The negatives that Adamski produced in December of 1952 defined the concept of what a flying saucer looks like.
 Even today, toy flying saucers still resemble Adamski's 1952 photos.